-#MissUniverse2017 Trends On Twitter As Universe Crowns New Queen, #Philippines #Thailand Among Most Mentioned
+Miss Universe 2017 Trends On Twitter As Universe Crowns New Queen, Philippines, Thailand Among Most Mentioned

 — MissUniverseSouthAfrica (@Niki18396206) November 27, 2017

-Rounding up the top three were Miss Colombia Laura Gonzalez and Miss Jamaica Davina Bennett as the first and second runners-up, respectively.
+Rounding up the top three were Miss Colombia Laura Gonzalez and Miss Jamaica Davina Bennett, as the first and second runners-up, respectively.

-Aside from the $300,000 crown, Miss Universe Nel-Peters will also go home with a yearlong salary and a luxury apartment in New York City for the duration of her stint as Queen of the Universe.
+Aside from the $300,000 crown, Miss Universe Nel-Peters will also go home with a year-long salary and a luxury apartment in New York City for the duration of her stint as Miss Universe.

-Thousands of twitter users, meanwhile, lauded Miss Universe 2016 Iris Mittenaere for her successful stint as the 2016 Queen of the Universe.
+Thousands of Twitter users, meanwhile, lauded Miss Universe 2016 Iris Mittenaere for her successful stint as Miss Universe.

 Reigning #MissUniverse Iris Mittenaere saying her final words..
 She's gorgeous and she was crowned in the #Philippines last year. pic.twitter.com/8QKz5wUAok